innovativeenterprises/innovative-enterprises/docs/07-legal-compliance/02-privacy-policy.md

 - **Uploaded Documents:** When you use our AI tools (e.g., Voxi Translator, CR Analysis), you may upload documents.
 These documents are processed to provide the requested service.

 ### 2. Use of Data
-innovative-enterprises uses the collected data for various purposes:
+Innovative Enterprises uses the collected data for various purposes:
 - To provide and maintain the Service (e.g., to connect you with service providers).
 - To process your documents with our AI agents to generate the outputs you request.
 - To notify you about changes to our Service.